polrich/disaster-response-pipeline/README.md

 - Loads the messages.csv and categories.csv datasets
 - Merges the two datasets
 - Cleans the data
-- Stores it in a SQLite database disasters_clean.db
+- Stores it in a SQLite database DisasterResponse.db

 2. ML Pipeline
 In a Python script, train_classifier.py, a machine learning pipeline is written:
-- Loads data from the SQLite database
+- Loads data from the SQLite database DisasterResponse.db
 - Splits the dataset into training and test sets
 - Builds a text processing and machine learning pipeline
 - Trains and tunes a model using GridSearchCV